nearform/bioconductor.org/documentation/Previews.md

 - Run Axe accessibility:
     - We run the command 'npx run axe (url)' using the bioconductor url, the output is stored in the github environment variable `AXE_RESULTS`.
 - Add AXE comments to pull request.
     - Similar to the pageSpeed comments step, we comment Axe results onto the pull request, the `message` this time being the contents of the `AXE_RESULTS` env variable.
-We provide also different `message-id`
+We provide also different `message-id`.

 *There is no specific repository configuration for this job.*